the-petaverse/petaVerse-Curruculum/Content.md

-### Ruby on Rails
+### Getting Hired
 ## Overview
-Take Ruby to the next level with the Ruby on Rails framework!
-Learn how to fully craft your site's backend using the Model-View-Controller design pattern.
-You'll gain the confidence to launch a website in under an hour.

-## Introduction
+Web development is a lifelong journey of learning and growth.
+Continue that journey on a professional development team!
+You'll learn where to find jobs, how to do great interviews, and the best strategies to launch your career.

+## Preparing for Your Job Search
-    - How this Course Will Work
+    - How This Course Will Work
-    - Preparing for Deployment
+    - Strategy
+    - It Starts with YOU
+    - What Companies Want
+    - What You Can Do To Prepare
-    - Project: Installing Rails
+    - Project: Building Your Personal Website
-    - A Railsy Web Refresher

-## Rails Basics
-    - Routing
-    - Controllers
+## Applying to and Interviewing for Jobs
-    - Views
+    - Collecting Job Leads
-    - Deployment
+    - Qualifying Job Leads
-    - Project: Blog App
+    - Project: Building Your Resume
+    - Applying for Web Development Jobs
+    - Preparing to Interview and Interviewing
+    - Handling a Job Offer
+    - Conclusion

 ## Active Record Basics